See Ya Later Gladiator: Plot

-The plot concerns Daffy and Speedy accidentally being sent back in time via a time machine to Rome, 65 A.D., where Emperor Nero plans to feed them to the lions as entertainment in a gladiator arena.
-Daffy and Speedy work together to thwart the lions.
-They soon break Nero's fiddle and angering him to chase after the two.
+The plot concerns Daffy and Speedy accidentally being sent back in time via a time machine to Rome, 65 A.D.
+There, they offend a centurion who sends them to the lions as entertainment for Emperor Nero in a gladiator arena.
+Daffy and Speedy work together to thwart a lion.
+They soon break Nero's fiddle and the enraged emperor chases the two.

 Back in the present timeline, the scientist discovers Daffy and Speedy being chased by a furious Nero.
 He manages to bring the two back to the present.
 However, Nero has accidentally returned with them and is horrified by this.
 Speedy helps him adjust until the scientist can bring him home.
 Daffy is about to go to bed when he hears music playing from outside from his room.
 Much to his dismay, it is Speedy's band playing again.
 Adding to his annoyance is that Nero has joined the band by playing his fiddle.

 Music

-The cartoon features a slightly different arrangement of The Merry-Go-Round Broke Down by Bill Lava (the second being 3 Ring Wing-Ding.)
+The cartoon features a slightly different arrangement of "The Merry-Go-Round Broke Down" by Bill Lava (the second being 3 Ring Wing-Ding).